Quickstart

 Note

-Optional but recommended: Run claude --agent ana-setup to calibrate project knowledge (~10 min).
+Optional but recommended: Run ana run setup to calibrate project knowledge (~10 min).
 Setup investigates your codebase, asks 2–3 questions, and writes rich context.

 Persist to git